time2backup/time2backup/docs/command.md

--u, --unmount    Unmount destination after backup (overrides configuration) -s, --shutdown   Shutdown after backup (overrides configuration) -r, --recurrent  Perform a recurrent backup (used in cron jobs) -h, --help       Print help
+-u, --unmount    Unmount destination after backup (overrides configuration) -s, --shutdown   Shutdown after backup (overrides configuration) -r, --recurrent  Perform a recurrent backup (used in cron jobs) --force-lock     Force to backup if a lock is stuck (use with caution) -h, --help       Print help
 ```